 Casual ambiance and decadent eats, The Wandering Goose is a Capitol Hill eatery known for its biscuit sandwiches.
-Independent travel means eating a lot of meals alone, but the casual order at the counter dining style of The Wandering Goose does not lead to any awkwardness that can come with eating alone.
-I asked the cashier for a recommendation and he told me that the Aunt Annie's or The Sawmill were both good choices if I wanted fried chicken.
-Well, who can pass up fucking fried chicken?
-The Sawmill, a fried chicken, gravy, and cheese biscuit sandwich, was too much for me so I ordered the Aunt Annie's, fried chicken, bread and butter pickles, house mustard, and honey.
+Independent travel means eating a lot of meals alone, but the order at the counter dining style of The Wandering Goose does not lead to any awkwardness that can come with eating alone.
+I asked the cashier for a recommendation, and he told me that the Aunt Annie's or The Sawmill were both good choices if I wanted fried chicken.
+Well, who can pass up fried chicken?
+The Sawmill, a fried chicken, gravy, and cheese biscuit sandwich, was too much for me so I ordered the Aunt Annie's: fried chicken, bread and butter pickles, house mustard, and honey.

 Wrist throbbing and frustrated with the lack of answers from the urgent care and the closed radiology lab they referred me to, I stumbled in a daze from the Westlake transit station to Pike's Place Public Market and into Beecher's cheese store.
 At Beecher's you can watch people making cheese while you eat a grilled cheese sandwich or a bowl of macaroni and cheese.
 I went for the classic grilled cheese and a Boylan's cola.
 I needed something hot, greasy, and simple.
 The sandwich was merely there for me to get down a necessary dose of ibuprofen.